-To get started, keeping compost is the most economical way to enrich your soil and feed your plants.
+To get started, keeping compost is a good, long-term way to enrich your soil and feed your plants.
 From there, you can decide which additional fertilizers best suit your situation after testing your soil for any deficiencies.

 How to Choose a Fertilizer for Home Gardens